hdShang/arxiv-daily/docs/cs-AI/2025-06-20/papers/250617208v2-dissecting-the-swe-bench-leaderboards-profiling-submitters-and-archi.md

 ---
 layout: default
-title: Dissecting the SWE-Bench Leaderboards: Profiling Submitters and Architectures of LLM- and Agent-Based Repair Systems
+title: "Dissecting the SWE-Bench Leaderboards: Profiling Submitters and Architectures of LLM- and Agent-Based Repair Systems"
 ---

 # Dissecting the SWE-Bench Leaderboards: Profiling Submitters and Architectures of LLM- and Agent-Based Repair Systems